 Find out more & book online at 3btraining.com

 It’s Women in Construction Week, and we’re taking a look at the stats and facts around women’s participation in the construction industry.
-Despite progress, gender inequality in construction remains a pressing issue—one that deserves our attention and action.
+Despite progress, gender inequality in construction still has clear gaps to bridge – and we can start by talking about it!

 While women make up 15% of the construction workforce, their representation in leadership and higher-paying roles remains disproportionately low.
 A 2023 study revealed that 29% of women in construction fall into the lowest-paid quartile, while only 9.2% hold the highest-paid positions.